 We are taught to manage ourselves, our problems, and to be in control of every aspect of life.
 Formatively, this attempts to place ourselves at the center of our universe and pushes others outside of our lives.
 We may inadvertently subjugate our connection with God and find ourselves praying only in a time of need and then take control once again as things improve.
-In response to this, our Hope-Focused spiritual counseling focuses on guiding individuals through life stressors back to a life that holds meaning and reframes their worldview.
+In response to this, our Integrative Spiritual Career Development approach focuses on guiding individuals through life stressors back to a life that holds meaning and reframes their worldview.
 Developmentally, when individuals focus on self-directed needs they may navigate pathways and lose their way.
 However, what they are truly looking for is a pathway of congruence or to restoration.

 We believe that we were designed to connect with our loving God and develop an enduring spiritual relationship that has the power to help us stay the course, transfigure how we see ourselves and others through a new lens.
 Hope is found through living out life through a process of spiritual formation back to wholeness.
 This requires making a commitment to intentional change, tuning our hearts and minds through an implicit understanding that our role on this earth is to share our gifts with others.
 This new attitude offers newfound meaning and purpose to those we counsel.